keaton-robinson/react-xwing-squad-builder/README.md

 - Use TypeScript from the very beginning.
 I did add TypeScript and start adding type annotations to some things here though.
 - include unit tests from the beginning.
 I did add a few unit tests here already
 - I suppose the data layer is a bit trivial still, since I just bundle the data with the application code at the moment.
 I might consider separating that out to practice a more realistic scenario.
+- would go fix my custom drop down components to respect a change to their props and re-render with the selected item showing.
+The app currently has to do that from the parent component

 I borrowed a few aeshetic things and a dataset from YASB so that I could focus on the engineering aspects of this project.